KrishnaPG/cedar/README.md

 ======
 BSD (see License file)

-You can also get GPL/LGPL version of the code from the original website location given below.
+You can also get GPL/LGPL Licensed code from the original website location given below.

 Author
 ======